Trump returns to Washington for first time since leaving office in insurrection's shadow - WFIN Local News

 The simultaneous probes show how Trump’s legal problems continue to loom over a possible 2024 comeback bid.

-The only modern president who has refused to concede defeat, Trump can be expected to lament his 2020 election loss in his address on Tuesday at 3 p.m.
-ET, though organizers said in a release that his speech will be focused on “America First” policy.
+The only modern president who has refused to concede defeat, Trump was expected to lament his 2020 election loss in his address on Tuesday afternoon, though organizers had said in a release that his speech would be focused on “America First” policy.

-But on the eve of Trump’s return, it was his former Vice President Mike Pence who intended to take the attention of the Republican Party, planning to tout his “Freedom Agenda” in remarks on Monday at the Heritage Foundation that were ultimately canceled due to weather.

-Pence remains scheduled to speak before the Young America’s Foundation’s student conference on Tuesday.

-Pence and Trump’s appearances further highlight their estrangement-turned-rivalry, as both have thrown their support behind competing candidates in state primary races.
+Pence and Trump’s split appearances on Tuesday further highlighted their estrangement-turned-rivalry, as both have thrown their support behind competing candidates in state primary races.
 In Arizona last week, Pence joined a term-limited Gov. Doug Ducey to rally for Karrin Taylor Robson, widely seen as the establishment GOP candidate in the open race for Ducey’s seat; while Trump campaigned for Kari Lake, a former TV reporter-turned-“Ultra MAGA mom.”

-In May, Pence and Trump stumped for opposing candidates in the GOP primary to be Georgia’s governor, with the Pence-backed incumbent, Brian Kemp, soaring to victory over Trump’s pick, former Sen. David Perdue.

 “I think most people are very concerned about the damage it does to the party if he announces now,” he said.
 “And it may help in very red states or very red districts.
 But in competitive places and purple battlefields, it’s going to cost us seats if he were to do that.”